-- (a) A Director who has, or thinks they may have a conflict of interest or Material Personal Interest in matter that relates to the affairs of the Corporation must give other Directors notice of the interest unless rule 10.6(b) says below. - (b) A Director does not need to give notice of an interest under rule 10.6(a) above if: - (i) the interest: - (A) arises because the Director is a Common Law Holder; or - (B) arises because the Director is a Member and is held in common with other Members; or - (C) arises in relation to the Director's remuneration as a Director; or - (D) relates to a contract the Corporation is proposing to enter into that is subject to approval by the Members and will not impose any obligation on the Corporation if it is not approved by the Members; or - (ii) all the following conditions are satisfied: - (A) the Director has already given notice of the nature and extent of the interest and its relation to the affairs of the Corporation under rule (a) above; and - (B) if a person who was not a Director when the notice under rule (a) above was given, is appointed as a Director, the notice is given to that person; and - (C) the nature or extent of the interest has not materially increased above that disclosed in the notice;
+- (a) A director Director who has, or thinks they may have, a conflict of interest in a corporation or Material Personal Interest in matter must tell the that relates to the affairs of the Corporation must give other Directors notice of the interest unless rule 10.6(b)directors.
+This includes, but is not limited to, a material personal says below. - (c)(b) A Director does not need to give notice of an interest under rule 10.6(a)- above if: - (i) the interest: - (A) arises because the Director is a Common Law Holder; or - (B) arises because the Director is a Member and is held in common with other Members; or - (C) arises in relation to the Director's remuneration as a Director: or - (D) relates to a contract the Corporation is proposing to enter into that is subject to approval by the Members and will not impose any obligation on the Corporation if it is not approved by the Members; or - (ii) all the following conditions are satisfied: - (A) the Director has already given notice of the nature and extent of the interest and its relation to the affairs of the Corporation under rule (a) above; and - (B) if a person who was not a Director when the notice under rule (a) above was given, is appointed as a Director, the notice is given to that person; and - (C) the nature or extent of the interest has not materially increased above that disclosed in the notice; - (iii) the Director has given a standing notice of the nature and extent of the interest and that notice is still effective. - (c) The notice required by rule 10.6(a) director above must: